Improved stellarator permanent magnet designs through combined discrete and continuous optimizations: Data and code availability

 \section{Data and code availability}

-The data presented in this paper will be made available at \url{https://datacommons.princeton.edu/}.
+The data presented in this paper will be made available at \url{https://doi.org/10.34770/haxf-3c93}.
 The open-source \textsc{Simsopt} codebase, in which the GPMOb algorithm is implemented, may be accessed at \url{https://github.com/hiddenSymmetries/simsopt}.
+The open-source \textsc{Stellopt} suite of codes, used for plasma equilibrium calculations, may be accessed at \url{https://github.com/PrincetonUniversity/STELLOPT}.
 Access to the \textsc{Famus} code, used for the continuous optimization in the RC approach, as well as the \textsc{Magpie} code, used for generating the arrangement of magnet positions used in this study, may be granted upon request.